Characters of the Overwatch franchise: Reaper

-Reyes resurfaced years later as "the Reaper", a mysterious mercenary responsible for terrorist attacks all around the world, having been consumed by his hunger for fame to the point that he no longer cared what he was known for.
-Through the efforts of rogue geneticist and former Blackwatch member Moira O'Deorain, he has developed the ability to steal life essence from his enemies, and also become incorporeal to avoid harm.
-His true identity is unknown to the rest of the world, as are his motivations, though a pattern of his movements indicates that he is hunting down former agents of Overwatch.
-He appears in the cinematic trailer, teamed with Widowmaker in a raid in the Overwatch Museum to steal Doomfist's gauntlet for Talon.
-He also appears in the animated short Recall, where he raids Winston's lab at Gibraltar to steal his list of Overwatch agents, though he was unsuccessful.

 Reaper is a flanker/assassin type of character, able to teleport behind enemy lines and attack from the rear to single out targets of importance, before using Wraith Form to escape.
 The ability to heal from dealing damage helps him in taking out tanks, due to their large bodies and health pools making it easier for him to heal rapidly.
 Reaper is vulnerable while executing his Death Blossom, so proper usage of it relies heavily on the element on surprise, taking enemies out with its massive damage output before they get the chance to react.

 Reaper is voiced by Keith Ferguson.

 Soldier: 76

 Soldier: 76, real name Jack Francis Morrison, is an American soldier-turned-vigilante and a founding member of Overwatch.
 He wears a facemask with a visor and carries an experimental Heavy Pulse Rifle equipped with an underbarrel launcher that fires three Helix Rockets.
 His abilities are Sprint, a forward run with no duration limit or cooldown, and Biotic Field, a deployable device which regenerates the health of allies in the immediate vicinity.
 His ultimate ability, Tactical Visor, puts up a head-up display that allows his rifle to automatically track enemies in his line of sight for a brief period.

-Soldier: 76 was originally developed by Overwatchs creative director Chris Metzen in the early 2000s for a comic story used in Digital Webbing Presents #16, published in July 2004.
-In the "Bastet" short story released by Blizzard in January 2019, it is revealed that Soldier: 76 at one point had a relationship with a man named Vincent prior to fully investing his time into Overwatch, making him the second confirmed LGBT character of the Overwatch roster after Tracer.

-Soldier: 76 was the most popular offense character during the game's open beta.
-He was conceived as a "gateway hero" to help players that are used to modern shooters ease into the game.

 Soldier: 76 is voiced by Fred Tatasciore.